Duration of studies: 4 years

 Study languages: Azerbaijani, Russian and English

-The programme focuses on the study of the theory of forestry, and forest composition and structure and explores the role of natural events in forest formation, the application of chemistry breakthroughs in forestry development, the norms of pesticide usage, anatomy, morphology and systematisation of higher plants, climate role in forestry development, the organisation and management of forest agriculture, physiologic and biochemical processes in trees and bushes, the biology of forest animals, the forest parasites, and the characteristics of tree species.
-Students will be trained to effectively carry out the forestry management planning and learn to undertake the complex measures against the forest pests and pathogenic organisms as well as analyse forest dynamics and plant genetics.
+The programme focuses on the theory of forestry and forest composition and structure.
+We explore the role of natural events in forest formation, the application of chemistry breakthroughs in forestry development, the norms of pesticide usage, anatomy, morphology and systematisation of higher plants, climate role in forestry development, the organisation and management of forest agriculture, physiological and biochemical processes in trees and bushes, the biology of forest animals, forest parasites, and the characteristics of tree species.
+Students are trained to effectively carry out forestry management planning including measures to control pests and pathogenic organisms as well as analyse forest dynamics and plant genetics.

-Students can pursue their careers in the Ministry of Ecology and Natural Resources, research institutes, international forestry projects.
+Students may pursue careers in the Ministry of Ecology and Natural Resources, research institutes, international forestry projects, etc.